UDF Execs Indicted on Fraud Charges involving UDF Fund III, IV and V

-United Development Funding III LP a/k/a “UDF III” is a limited partnership launched in June 2005.
-The company deals in mortgage loans secured by real property.
+United Development Funding III LP a/k/a “UDF III” is a limited partnership that deals in mortgage loans secured by real property.

 United Development Funding III LP (UDF III), a Delaware limited partnership, has reportedly been delinquent in its obligations to file timely periodic reports since September 30, 2015.

 Limited partnerships often lack liquidity because they are not sold on any public exchange, such as the NYSE or NASDAQ.
 These types of investments are intended for sophisticated and institutional investors.
 The level of risk is generally too high for conservative and moderate risk investors.

 According to a secondary market for private placements, CTT Auctions, shares of United Development Funding III (UDF III) were recently sold for just $1.25 per share.
 This appears to be a significant loss for investors, as the shares were originally offered at $20.00/share.

 If you suffered investment losses investing in UDF III the securities attorneys of The White Law Group may be able to help you recover your losses through FINRA Arbitration.

 For more information on the firm’s investigations please see: